If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Causes of pain in the mammary gland

 Why does the mammary gland hurt?
 Only a doctor can answer this question.
-We can consider a number of reasons that most often affect the sensations in the chest.
+We can consider a number of reasons that most often affect sensations in the chest.
 It should be understood that the female breast reacts to any changes in the body.
-Often it hurts due to ongoing diseases in the reproductive system.
+It often hurts due to ongoing diseases in the reproductive system.
 It seems that we are talking about various organs, but for some reason the chest hurts.

 It is better to consult a doctor so that he can diagnose the mammary glands and identify the causes of their pain.
 Among them may be:

 • Period.
-Many women experience chest pain just before the onset of menstruation, and then go away with the onset of menstruation.
-These pains are cyclic, that is, arising in the second phase of the menstrual cycle and disappear spontaneously without the use of any medication.
-In this case, pains are localized simultaneously in both mammary glands, which increase in size, the skin coarsens, and tissue edema occurs.
+Many women experience pain in the chest immediately before the onset of menstruation, and then go away with the arrival of menstruation.
+These pains are cyclical, that is, they occur in the second phase of the menstrual cycle and disappear spontaneously without the use of any medications.
+In this case, the pain is localized simultaneously in both mammary glands, which increase in size, the skin becomes rougher, and tissue swelling also occurs.

 • Pregnancy.
-The breast is the first to react to the fact that conception has occurred, and the birth of a child is also to come.
-So, during pregnancy, the chest hurts already with its onset before the woman reveals her condition.
-Usually the chest hurts a lot, becomes sensitive, increases in size, hurts symmetrically.
+The breast is the first to react to the fact that conception has occurred and the birth of a child is about to take place.
+So, during pregnancy, the breasts hurt already from its onset before the woman discovers her condition.
+Usually the breast hurts a lot, becomes sensitive, increases in size, and hurts symmetrically.
 At the same time, the nipples also increase in size, changing their color with the areolas.
-Also, the chest can hurt just before childbirth, as it is being prepared to feed the baby.
+Also, the breasts may hurt immediately before childbirth, as they are preparing to feed the baby.

 • Wearing tight or uncomfortable underwear.
 Many girls and women wear small bras to lift or enlarge their breasts.
-However, these manipulations lead to the fact that the mammary glands occupy an unusual position for them, which is why they begin to hurt.
-The pain intensifies when removing the bra, and then gradually disappear.
+However, these manipulations lead to the fact that the mammary glands occupy an unusual position, which is why they begin to hurt.
+The pain intensifies when removing the bra, and then gradually goes away.

 These pains are temporary and completely natural.
-In this case, no measures need to be taken, except for changing the underwear to the appropriate size.
-The pains are bilateral and disappear in a certain period.
+In this case, no measures need to be taken other than changing underwear to a suitable size.
+The pain is bilateral and goes away within a certain period.

-However, often painful sensations in the breasts are the result not only of hormonal disruptions or tight underwear, but also due to the development of pathological processes:
+However, often painful sensations in the breasts are a consequence not only of hormonal imbalances or tight underwear, but also due to the development of pathological processes:

-1. - a common disease due to hormonal failure, which manifests itself in the form of a seal with severe pain.
+1. – a common disease due to hormonal imbalance, which manifests itself in the form of a lump with severe pain.

 2. Chest injuries, squeezing, blows, pressure and other manipulations that do not cause any problems other than pain.

 3. Period or lactostasis.
 After giving birth, women begin to produce colostrum and milk.
 It is quite normal if the process is accompanied by pain.
-However, pain may indicate the development of lactostasis - milk stagnation, when individual milk ducts overlap and prevent milk from coming out.
-In this case, you need to consult a doctor who will help in eliminating stagnation by pumping.
-Mothers are encouraged to frequently breastfeed their babies, express themselves, massage and keep their breasts warm.
+However, pain may indicate the development of lactostasis - stagnation of milk, when individual milk ducts are blocked and do not allow milk to come out.
+In this case, you need to consult a doctor who will help eliminate congestion by pumping.
+Mothers are advised to frequently put their babies to the breast, pump on their own, as well as massage and keep their breasts warm.

-4. Lack of sexual discharge, which leads to stress and depression.
-This can affect overall well-being.
+4. Lack of sexual release, which leads to stress and depression.
+This can affect your overall well-being.

 Oncological and infectious diseases of the mammary glands

-Doctors divide pain into cyclic and non-cyclic.
-If the pains are bilateral and cyclic, then there is no particular cause for concern.
-Usually we are talking about menstrual features, when the breast swells and swells shortly before menstruation.
-However, pain can be non-cyclic, localized from one mammary gland - in such a situation, we can talk about oncological or infectious diseases of the mammary gland.
+Doctors divide pain into cyclical and non-cyclical.
+If the pain is bilateral and cyclical, then there is no particular cause for concern.
+Usually we are talking about a menstrual feature, when the breasts swell and swell shortly before menstruation.
+However, pain can be non-cyclical, localized in one mammary gland - in such a situation we can talk about oncological or infectious diseases of the mammary gland.

-Cyclic pain can be associated with pregnancy when the breasts increase in size, fill with blood and become tender as they prepare to feed the baby.
-There are certain changes in the mammary glands, which causes pain.
+Cyclic pain can be associated with pregnancy, when the breasts increase in size, fill with blood and become sensitive as they prepare to feed the baby.
+Certain changes occur in the mammary glands, which causes pain.

-Also, pain can be a consequence of taking certain medications, especially hormonal ones.
-Here you need to consult a doctor so that he changes the drugs to others that will not affect health in this way.
+Pain can also be a consequence of taking certain medications, especially hormonal ones.
+Here you need to consult a doctor so that he can change the medications to others that will not have a similar effect on your health.

-Non-cyclic pain is always associated with the development of diseases.
-Such pains occur at any time, they have a clear localization, they can appear only in one mammary gland.
-By themselves, they are burning, unpleasant, cutting.
+Non-cyclical pain is always associated with the development of diseases.
+Such pain occurs at any period, they have a clear localization, and can appear in only one mammary gland.
+By themselves they are burning, unpleasant, cutting.

 The causes of non-cyclic pain are:

-3. Mastitis is an infectious disease caused by stagnation of milk, into which the bacterium penetrates through microcracks in the breast.
-Pain is accompanied by headaches, weakness, loss of appetite, fever.
+3. Mastitis is an infectious disease caused by stagnation of milk, into which bacteria penetrate through microcracks in the breast.
+The pain is accompanied by headaches, weakness, loss of appetite, and fever.

 When is a doctor needed?

-When should I contact a mammologist for advice and treatment?
-If the pain intensifies, is not relieved by drugs and does not go away on its own, then a doctor is definitely needed:
+When should you contact a mammologist for consultation and treatment?
+If the pain intensifies, is not relieved by medications and does not go away on its own, then a doctor is definitely needed:

 • The appearance of edema.